trikit/trikit/README.md

 The Mack Chain Ladder is a distribution free model which estimates the first two moments of standard chain ladder forecasts.
-Within trikit, the Mack Chain Ladder is encapsulated within a cumulative triangle\'s `mack_cl` method. `mack_cl` accepts a number of optional arguments:
+Within trikit, the Mack Chain Ladder method is dispatched by calling a cumulative triangle's `mack_cl` method. `mack_cl` accepts a number of optional arguments:

 -   `alpha`: Controls how loss development factors are computed.
 Can be